 - Additional information

-Pygmy Slow Loris Skull measures 2.0 inches.
+Pygmy Slow Loris Skull Replica measures 2.0 inches.
 Pygmy Slow Loris Skull is museum quality polyurethane resin cast.
+2-part skull (separate cranium & jaw).
 Made in USA.
-Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
-2-part skull (separate cranium & jaw).
+Our precise skull can be used as a teaching tool, museum skull exhibit, home décor skull, or office décor skull.

 The Pygmy slow loris or Xanthonycticebus pygmaeus is a species of slow loris found east of the Mekong River in Vietnam, Laos, eastern Cambodia, and China.
 It occurs in a variety of forest habitats, including tropical dry forests, semi-evergreen, and evergreen forests.